kaushikbiswas/sikuli/README.md

 ## Basics</br>
 ### Sikuli interface
--	Sikuli comes with own IDE
--	Projects can be created in the IDE and executed by themselves.
+-	Independent - Sikuli comes with own IDE.
+Projects can be created in the IDE and executed by themselves.
 After all it automates the screens
--	Its mostly drag and drop
+-	Ease of usage: There are options to drag and drop fill in information.
+Code changes can be set to minimal for simple problems
+- Object oriented:  The classes and methods are extensive and cover most of the common functions

 ### Matching patterns
+Sikuli matches by various logic, such as:

 **Pattern**: Specify a consistent pattern to verify</br>
 **String**: predefined text to match on the screen</br>
 **Match**: A match from a previous find</br>